 Be Social Buy “Greeting” Cards – Hand written cards and letters deliver the highest emotional impact for those you love and care about.
 Email does not cut it.

 Get Social …Not Social Media – Read books, meet people, take the time to talk with people face to face.
 Minimize the use of digital social media.
-It adds no quality of life.
+It adds minimal quality of life.

 Think of the Other Person – Think “obedience to the unenforceable” by the Honorable Lord Moulton – Read More